JoMiALex/Project1_335_SP24/README.md

 ### How it Works
-To run this algorithm type `py Algo1.py`
+To run this algorithm type `py Algo1_Lott.py`

+Enter any even set of n numbers entirely containing corresponding pairs and the algorithm will return swaps needed to put together pairs.

 ## Algorithm 2